 This group of kids embraced the template by easing into drawing on watercolor paper with a sharpie (no pencils!) with absolute abandon.
 I tell you people, sometimes templates really help kick-start the creative process.
 The kids got really inventive with the use of crayons and played (literally played) with the watercolor paints.
 It was a joy to watch this lesson unfold.

 The collective gallery was so beautiful that I displayed it at our district board room for a month.
 So proud of these kids.

 Faber-Castell is providing the art supplies for my upcoming workshop and included the gel sticks for me to try.
-At first I wasn’t sure that this product was something teachers would buy so I took them into my classroom and for the entire last day of classes but students used them in their projects.
+At first I wasn’t sure that this product was something teachers would buy so I took them into my classroom.

 Oh my goodness.
 They are amazing.
 They color like oil pastels, blend like chalk pastels and if you add water, paint like rich watercolor paint.